peetw/foundation_postgres/connection_pooling.md

 improving overall performance.
 This works best in a situation where there are a lot of users executing many queries at the same time.

-There is a limit on the max number of concurrent connections with PG and connections are rejected after this limit is reached. **pgpool-II** also has a limit on the max number of connections, but extra connections will be queued instead of returning an error immediately.
+There is a limit on the max number of concurrent connections with PG (``max_connections``) and connections are rejected after this limit is reached.
+**pgpool-II** also has a limit on the max number of connections, but extra connections will be queued instead of returning an error immediately.

 **pgpool-II** automatically detects a failed master and can take action to promote a slave to be the new master.
 After failover it automaticaly